The joy of reading

 Have you ever thought about why you read?

 It’s probably no surprise that I’m a voracious reader.
 From the time I first learned how I’ve had a book in my hand as often as I can.
-Driving (as a passenger of course), before bed, before work, anywhere I have to wait (can sometimes get a whole chapter in at a doctor’s office) and any time there’s a few spare minutes, I’ll crack open whatever book I’ve got on the go.
+Driving (as a passenger of course), before bed, before work, anywhere I have to wait (can sometimes get a whole chapter in at a doctor’s office) and any time there’s a few spare minutes, I’ll crack open a book.

 Walking into a bookstore gives me the same feeling as a kid in a candy store.
 Row after row of books crying out to be read is as tempting a seductress as a bike shop is to my husband.
 For non-readers, there’s just no way to describe it.

 Good writers draw you into a time and place you’ve never seen, introduce and immerse you into their characters’ lives and then create conflict - physical, moral or emotional (or all three).
 Good writers care about their readers.
 They care about the readers’ experience and enjoyment.
 They long to transport you somewhere outside yourself.